Free disability insurance quotes in minutes

 What affects long-term disability insurance costs?

-There are lots of factors that affect the cost of a long-term disability insurance policy, like:
+While your income (basically the amount of coverage you want) is important when it comes to disability rates, there are lots of factors that affect the cost of a long-term disability insurance policy, like:

-• Coverage amount: You’ll pay more for disability insurance if you’re a higher earner since you’re protecting more money than someone with a lower income.
+• Coverage amount: You’ll pay more for disability insurance if you’re a higher earner, since you’re protecting more money than someone with a lower income.

 • Health: If you’re a smoker, or have asthma, diabetes, hypertension, or another condition that makes you more likely to become disabled later on, you’ll probably pay more for disability insurance.

-• Occupation: Your disability insurance rates can depend on your job — if you have a dangerous job your rates will be higher or you may have limited coverage options.
+• Occupation: Your disability insurance rates can depend on your job — if you have a dangerous job your rates will be higher, or you may have limited coverage options.

 Since these factors are different for everyone, we recommend comparing disability insurance quotes to get a better idea of what you want in a policy and how much it will cost you.